EcomGems/docker-apache-ssl/README.md

-# docker-apache-ssl
+# Docker with Apache
-Docker Container with Apache 2 that just serves static files with/without SSL
+## It serves static files with or without SSL